#360: Boingy Boingy Bunga Bunga

 Right.

+I can't believe you figured that out.
 Running back to the audience at the end of every show, just being like, hey, thanks for coming to the show.

 I'm usually funny in the morning.

-Harry hurts the podcast.
+Harry rolls the podcast.

 Okay, delicately we touch.
+Hopefully we give advice.

+Generously, we are left on the table.
 Each one of these clues is a different way to get you to the same thing.

 Oh,